fermi-ad/grpc-name-service/README.md

 - Uses OpenID Connect Role-based Access Control for authentication and authorization that can be integrated with Keycloak
 - Database schema version control and automated database deployments
 - Provides health check and reflection services
-- One step instruction for deploying as a container
+- Packages the application to a container
+- Provides a client tool to interact with the nameserver

 ## Implementation